hassio-addons/addon-grocy/README.md

 1. [Add our Hass.io add-ons repository][repository] to your Hass.io instance.
 1. Install the "Grocy" add-on.
-1. Start the "Grocy" add-on
+1. Start the "Grocy" add-on.
 1. Check the logs of the "Grocy" add-on to see if everything went well.
+1. Click on the "OPEN WEB UI" button to get into the interface of Grocy.
-1. Default login is user: `admin` password: `admin`
+1. The default login is user: `admin` password: `admin`.
+1. Enjoy the add-on!

 **NOTE**: Do not add this repository to Hass.io, please use:
 `https://github.com/hassio-addons/repository`.